Searching Spans and Logs

 Grouping ExpressionSearch Scope

-group by _group_iddisplay_name
+group by _group_id_display_name

 group by service_name, host_nameservice_name, host_name

-group by _group_id, service_namedisplay_name, service_name
+group by _group_id, service_name_display_name, service_name

 Custom Search Scopes